What is depression?

 You might also enjoy reading self-help books, joining a support group or practising emotional freedom techniques.

 Talking openly with others can make a massive difference.
 It might be enough to chat with friends or family, or you might feel you need professional help.

 Counselling can help?

 Counselling provides a place you can “get it off your chest” without feeling like you’re a burden to friends and family.
 It can enable you to see things differently, putting them into perspective.
 It can also help you identify and unhelpful ways of thinking, then develop new, more helpful, ways of thinking and behaving.

 NICE guidelines do not recommend the use of antidepressants as an initial treatment for mild depression.
 However, we cannot offer advice as to whether or not you should take any form of medication.
 Please consult your GP or a pharmacist before stopping any medication you are taking.

 We cannot guarantee any particular outcome for any individual, so cannot promise counselling will work for you.
 However, there is powerful evidence that interventions such as counselling, CBT and EFT are highly effective in treating depression.

 How many sessions will I need?

-It is impossible to say how many sessions any particular individual would need, especially without meeting them.
-If you have recently developed mild to moderate depression, it might be that six to eight sessions would suffice.
-However, if you have been suffering from severe depression for a long time, many more sessions might be required.
+It is impossible to say how many sessions any individual would need, especially without meeting them.
+If you have recently developed mild to moderate depression, maybe six to eight sessions would suffice.
+However, if you have been suffering from severe depression for a long time, you might require many more sessions.

 The next step